AdaCore/gnatstudio/docs/tutorial/debug.rst

 close the memory window by e.g. clicking on the `x` icon or pressing :kbd:`Ctrl-W`.

-In the call stack, go back to `stack.push` frame (num 4 or 5).
+In the call stack, go back to the `stack.push` frame.
 Move the mouse over `Last` and let the debugger display its value: 0.
 From the contextual menu, select `Goto declaration of Last`: this will jump to the line 16 of :file:`stack.adb`, where you can see that `Last` is a `Natural`.
 Now click on